WICG/storage-buckets/explainer.md

 2. Give browsers the option to integrate bucket names in file names on the computer's file system.
 This may help user agents avoid a database lookup in their `createOrOpen()` implementations.
-We expect that opening buckets will end up on the critical path for loading modern sites, and want to allow sites
+We expect that opening buckets will end up on the critical path for loading modern sites, so we consider that giving user agents maximum freedom in the name of efficiency serves users, which outweighs developer convenience.

+The desire for direct integration into file system names significantly constrains the character set.
+The constraints we are aware of are listed below.

+* Characters outside the ASCII set may cause encoding-related problems.
+* Non-printable characters may be disallowed by some file systems.
+* Allowing both uppercase and lowercase characters would cause problems on case-insensitive file systems.
+* Many non-alphanumeric characters have special meaning on some file systems.
+  For example, `.` separates file names from extensions, and files ending in `.exe` are executable on Windows.

 The `_` character in bucket names is designated for conveying hierarchical structure.
 The user agent may choose to display this structure in its storage